openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 ## Direct link

-If the journal has enabled one-click-access, you should be able to go straight to the review page (bypassing the login screen) using the link in the review invitation.
+If the journal has enabled one-click-access, you can go straight to the review page (bypassing the login screen) by using the link in the review invitation.
 Otherwise, you will have to login as normal to access it.

 [!NOTE]
 > Do **not** share your link!
 This link is generated specifically for you and your review task and functions like a password to it.
 If you share it, someone else will be able to access your review task under your name and credentials.

 ## Dashboard
 If you log into Janeway as a reviewer, you will see the ‘Reviewer’ section on your Dashboard.
-Here, you are able to see active requests, accepted ones, and reviews you have completed.
-Click on ‘View Requests’ to open these.
+Here, you can see active requests, accepted ones, and reviews you have completed.

 If you have any other roles within a journal (e.g. author, editor), you will also see sections for these on your Dashboard.